 -

-Anyone who wants to set up their workshop without having to select each piece individually will benefit from tool sets.
-They contain a sensible basic selection and are often more affordable than purchasing individual items:
+Anyone wanting to set up their workshop without having to choose each tool individually will benefit from tool sets.
+They contain a sensible basic selection and are often cheaper than buying individual items.

 -